Pregnancy Billing and Insurance FAQ

 You may receive a separate bill for professional services rendered by physicians, as well as for any hospital charges related to the facility, patient room, supplies and nursing care.
 At UC San Diego Health System, the hospital services are billed separately from the professional services.
 The professional services are billed by the UC San Diego Medical Group, and the hospital/facility services are billed by the UC San Diego Medical Center.

 For example, when you deliver a baby, you will receive a billing statement from UC San Diego Medical Center for the facility charges, and a separate billing statement from UC San Diego Medical Group for the physician who performed your delivery, the anesthesiologist (if used) and the pediatrician.

 Most of your health care bill may be covered by private insurance, Medicare or Medi-Cal; however, you may still be responsible for a portion of the charges.
-If you are self-pay, then you are responsible for paying the bill and then filing the claim yourself, as we do not file insurance claims for self-pay patients.
-UC San Diego Medical Center accepts payment by cash, personal check, debit card and major credit cards (Visa, MasterCard, Discover and American Express).
-Payment can be made by mail or in person at the hospital cashier.
+If you are paying cash (ie, "self pay"), then you are responsible for paying the bill.
+UC San Diego Medical Center accepts payment by cash, personal check, debit card and major credit cards.
+Payment can be made by phone (858-827-3633) mail, online through MyUCSDChart, or in person at the hospital cashier.
 Customer service representatives from UC San Diego Medical Group and UC San Diego Medical Center are willing to work with you to establish a payment plan if you have a large outstanding balance.

 Our customer services representatives are available to answer your billing questions.
 For UC San Diego Medical Center facility billing questions, call 855-827-3633 .
 For UC San Diego Medical Group professional fee billing questions, call 888-543-0999.